agronholm/sqlacodegen/README.rst

 becomes ``SalesInvoice``.

-Classes will not be created for tables lacking a primary key; these tables will appear instead as instances of `Table` in the generated code.
+Classes will not be created for tables lacking a primary key; these tables will appear instead as instances of ``sqlalchemy.Table`` in the generated code.

 Relationship detection logic